Skip to main content

 Good Friday: When the Soundtrack Fades

-Moments like standing by the sea can feel meaningful, even healing — until the soundtrack ends and everyday life rushes back in.
-And Good Friday gently points to something deeper: that the fullness we long for isn’t found in staying busy, escaping, or even good walks by the coast, but in the life Jesus offers — a life that meets emptiness honestly rather than avoiding it.
+Moments like standing by the sea can feel meaningful, even healing, until the soundtrack ends and everyday life rushes back in.
+And Good Friday gently points to something deeper: that the fullness we long for is not found in staying busy, escaping, or even good walks by the coast, but in the life Jesus offers.
+A life that meets emptiness honestly rather than avoiding it.

 So perhaps the question Good Friday leaves with us is this:

-What if the fullness we’re searching for isn’t found in what we escape to, but in the One who stepped into the emptiness for us?
+What if the fullness we are searching for is not found in what we escape to, but in the One who stepped into the emptiness for us?

 To be continued…